 I tentatively accepted soup and began building unique friendships with the women of the Ban Righ Centre.
 Then, one day I welcomed another new woman into the fold, and realized that I belonged.

 The Ban Righ Centre exists as a community for all women students struggling to achieve their dreams.
 Any office can offer scholarship programs and resources, but what matters most to me is the community of support that exists at the Centre every day.
 Only a house has a kitchen, filled with the aroma of soup made to share, and a living room with elastic walls that can always stretch to accommodate one more.
 The staff daily make time to congratulate, commiserate and problem solve with each one of us; they schedule us, encourage us and fight for us when we need someone in our corner.

-Upstairs, two rooms tipped the scales in favour of success for me: a small computer lab that was quiet, and, way up on the third floor, a room where I could be blissfully by myself, – a brief break from the onslaughts of the day.
+Upstairs, two rooms tipped the scales in favour of success for me: a small computer lab that was quiet, and, way up on the third floor, a room where I could be blissfully by myself, – a brief break from the onslaughts of

 In the here and now, most of us don’t notice what surrounds us every day.
 It’s only later that we realize those unintended moments are often the most precious pearls in our treasure box of memories.
 As I wrap up my studies at Queen’s, I dearly hope to continue to support the existence of the Ban Righ Centre as I move on, blessed by the Ban Righ women who have shared my journey.